CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Mathematics 11 or 12

-This pathway is designed for students who pursue the Humanities in the post-secondary programs.
+Description: This pathway is designed for students who pursue the Humanities in the post-secondary programs.
 The completion of Foundations of Mathematics 11 and 12 is necessary for entrance to university.
 This course is designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies in programs that do not require the study of theoretical calculus.
 Topics include financial mathematics, geometry, scale models, logical reasoning, graphical analysis, quadratic functions, systems of equations, optimization and applications of statistics.
-At the end of this course, students are prepared for Foundations of Mathematics 12.
+The main objectives of the course are having students understand how scale models and triangular formations impact our lives on a daily basis.
+Additionally, a thorough understanding of financial literacy is covered in depth in Foundations of Mathematics 12.
+Students should be proficient in using scientific calculators for basic BEDMAS operations.
+They should also be proficient in graphing points and lines on the cartesian plane.

 Recommendations: